JuliaActuary/JuliaActuary.org/JuliaActuary/index.md

 ## ActuaryUtilities.jl

-> A collection of common functions/manipulations used in Actuarial Calculations.}
+> A collection of common functions/manipulations used in Actuarial Calculations.

 Some of the functions included: